Djangolify/djexp/README.md

 ## djexp - Django Export

-Application which exports Django models and views' info to json or yaml file format.
+Application which exports Django models info to json, yaml and xml file formats.
 > WARNING: use this module on your own risk because of non-stable
 > version.